-Opportunities abound through committee participation and officer candidate programs, as well as through the LEAP program.
+Opportunities abound through committee participation and officer candidate programs, as well as through the leadership program.

 As students work on TSA-related projects—they learn to engage as a team; accept and give recognition; increase their knowledge; and help others.
 TSA provides the structure for a successful group experience—shaped and managed by TSA membership with the assistance of a chapter advisor/teacher.